tony-landreth/vim_second_brain/README.md

 I wanted to create a repo to describe a method of note taking that combines some of the best ideas on the subject with minimal reliance on third party vendors.
 The ideas are taken from Tiago Forte's [Building a Second Brain](https://fortelabs.co/blog/basbpodcast/) podcast, and the [Zettelkasten](https://zettelkasten.de) method, particularly as it's implemented in [TheArchive](https://zettelkasten.de/the-archive/).
+To get the most out of what I have to say below, I'd recommend spending some time with those resources.

+# Oranization

-The goal of the system is to consolidate all notes in one place, including associated media, such as image files.
-I use the following directoring structure to organize all of my notes:
+I use the following directory structure to organize all of my notes:

 All markdown notes go in: `notes/`
 All image files go in: `notes/media`